thiagofiora/Thiago-Fioravante/test.mobile.monefy/README.md

 1. Test - Add an expense greater than 0 to any category -> OK
    1. Check in landing page if balance is the same value on circle center as red and balance total
    2. Scroll up the balance and check if expense is listed
-3. Test - Add an income greater than 0 to any category -> OK
+2. Test - Add an income greater than 0 to any category -> OK
    1. Check in landing page if balance is the same value on circle center as green and balance total
    2. Scroll up the balance and check if income is listed
-3. Add a few income/expense
+3. Test - Add a few income/expense
    1. Scroll up balance view -> Items are grouped by category
    2. Click on any category -> Items on that category will be listed by date (most recent on top)
    3. Click on sort item -> balance are listed by date (most recent on top)
+4. Test - Add and delete an expense
+5. Test - Add and edit an expense

 #### Transfer